 Trained by Dr. Brené Brown herself, leading life coach Jonathan Ward brings years of extensive knowledge in helping us harness our inner confidence and courage.

+Whether we have a mental health problem or not, we should all be taking care of and prioritising our wellbeing.
 We speak with Jonathan as he shares his life changing tips to build optimism and grow in confidence and courage, for our most empowered selves.

 You can choose to be optimistic – the introductory quote by the Dalai Lama brings with it a real sense of hope.